Oren Yiftachel

-Oren Yiftachel (אורן יפתחאל; born 1956) is an Israeli professor of political and legal geography, urban studies and urban planning at Ben-Gurion University of the Negev, in Beersheba.
-He holds the Lynn and Lloyd Hurst Family Chair in Urban Studies.
+Oren Yiftachel (אורן יפתחאל; Arabic اورن يفتحئل) is a professor (em.) of political and legal geography, urban studies and urban planning at Ben-Gurion University of the Negev, in Beersheba where he holds the Lynn and Lloyd Hurst Family Chair in Urban Studies and co-heads the BGUrban lab.
+He is also a Professor (hon.) of the Geography and DPU Departments at University College, London.

 Early life and education

-Yiftachel was born in Haifa and grew up on kibbutz Matzuva.
-Yiftachel earned a Bachelor of Arts in Urban and Regional Studies at the Western Australian Institute of Technology in 1983.
-He then went on to earn a Post-Graduate Diploma in Urban and Regional Planning there in 1986.
-In 1990, he received a Doctor of Philosophy from the Department of Geography at the University of Western Australia, in cooperation with the Faculty of Architecture and Town Planning at the Technion – Israel Institute of Technology.
-For the next two years, he returned to Israel, where he was a post-doctoral fellow with the Faculty of Architecture and Town Planning at the Technion – Israel Institute of Technology.
+Yiftachel was born in Haifa and grew up on socialist kibbutz Matzuva in the Galilee.
+He earned a Bachelor of Arts in Urban and Regional Studies at the Western Australian Institute of Technology in 1983.
+He completed graduate studies in Urban and Regional Planning at Curtin University, Perth in 1986.
+In 1990, he received a Doctor of Philosophy from the Department of Geography at the University of Western Australia, in cooperation with the Faculty of Architecture and Town Planning at the Technion – Israel Institute of Technology. where he was also a post-doctoral fellow.

 Career

-While pursuing his Post-Graduate Diploma at the Curtin University of Technology (previously known as the Western Australian Institute of Technology), Yiftachel served as a Planning Assistant for the Perth Planning Collaborative, and later as a Planning Officer for the Perth City Council.

-Since earning his Post-Graduate Diploma, Yiftachel has done a variety of planning and policy consulting work, including as a planner for the Regional Council of Unrecognized Villages, the Shire of Gingin, Perth, and Beersheba.
-He has also worked on several plans in the Naqab region, and nationally as part of the "Israel 2020" plan during the early 1990s.
-Recently, he has worked on an Israeli-Palestinian plan for a bi-national Jerusalem.